dsdgtest/stackedit/helloworld.md

+A nested list looks like this:

+1. This is a list item
+    1. First sub point under your first item
+    2. Second sub point under your first item.
+2. This is another item
+    * a sub item
+    * another sub item.

 1. Item 1
-    1.1 A corollary to the above item.
+    1. A corollary to the above item.
-    1.2 Yet another point to consider.
+    2. Yet another point to consider.
 2. Item 2
   * A corollary that does not need to be ordered.
     * This is indented four spaces, because it's two spaces further than the item above.